liyuandagege/spectrogram_enhancer/README.md

 # Zero-Shot Speech Recognition through Spectrogram Enhancement Based on Style Truncation and Contextual Alignment Loss

 Welcome to the **Zero-Shot Speech Recognition through Spectrogram Enhancement** GitHub repository.
-This project accompanies the paper titled *"Zero-Shot Speech Recognition through Spectrogram Enhancement Based on Style Truncation and Contextual Alignment Loss"* by ****, which is currently under review.
+This project accompanies the paper titled **** by ****, which is currently under review.
 A portion of the key code has been uploaded to this repository, with the complete code to be released upon the publication of the paper.

 ## Table of Contents